aleprada/viper_plugin_android_triage/README.md

 * **malwarebazaar**: This module makes a request with the md5 of the apk to [MalwareBazaar](https://bazaar.abuse.ch/) API.
-* **yarandroid**: This module decompresses the apk using [apktool](https://ibotpeaches.github.io/Apktool/), and it runs your collection of yara rules over the files decompressed.
+* **yarandroid**: This module decompresses the apk using [apktool](https://ibotpeaches.github.io/Apktool/), and it runs your collection of Yara rules over the files decompressed.

 ## Workflow